-I've personally used many walk in shower designs and most of them are just too small to keep the water from splashing out onto the rest of the bathroom.
+Most of the walk in shower designs that I have used are just too small to keep the water from splashing out onto the rest of the bathroom.
 When I first conceived a shower for my steel kit home bathroom, I wanted it big.

 I also thought I needed some form of shower enclosure to keep the water in.
 In the end I found a neat compromise: I kept my big shower, used frameless glass on two sides, hobbed the floor edge and kept the walk-in concept by deleting the door.
 As I hate shower doors, that was a no-brainer.